krishkatyal/.github/profile/README.md

 <br />

+# 🎯 Mission and Values

+Make AI accessible to everyone by making the barrier to entry almost negligible.
+NimbleBox wants to democratise AI.

+Imagine a world where K-12 students to experienced professionals are learning to code and trying to implement it in their daily workflow — that’s today.
+Now imagine a world where everyone is trying to learn and implement AI in their daily workflow — that’s the future we at NimbleBox envision.

+# 🏡 Know Our Team

+Nimblebox first came as an idea to help our founders fix a problem they were all dealing with.
+Why was setting up an AI environment such a hassle on traditional cloud platforms?

+Since then we've built a team of talented people who are helping to enable more and more data scientist to setup AI environments with the best features.

-🙋‍♀️ A short introduction - NimbleBox.ai, a Techstars portfolio company, is a Full-Stack MLOps platform.
-NimbleBox's infrastructure is built for large datasets and quick training so you can deploy fast while maintaining accuracy
+#### NimbleBox.ai, a Techstars portfolio company, is a Full-Stack MLOps platform.
+NimbleBox's infrastructure is built for large datasets and quick training so you can deploy fast while maintaining accuracy.